PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ## 1.1.
 Overview

 ----------
-WARNING: This repository contains deployment code and lab guide for learning GWLB traffic flows with VM-Series.
+This repository contains deployment code and lab guide for learning GWLB traffic flows with VM-Series.
 Some configuration and resources are intentionally ommitted to be left as troubleshooting excercises.

 ***Do not use this for a production deployment or an easy demo environment!***